International Relations Grants Program Council for Australian-Arab Relations (CAAR) 2019-2020 Grant Guidelines

 Criterion 1: The proposal has clearly defined objectives consistent with one or more of CAAR's strategic objectives.
 In addition, proposals must either serve a CAAR Flagship Program and/or address a 2019-20 CAAR Priority Sector (Innovation & Sustainability; Arts and Culture; Social Change).
 For more information on CAAR’s strategic objectives and CAAR Flagship Program, please refer to the CAAR website.

 Criterion 2: The project outcomes must be:

-- achievable within the stated timeframes;
+- realistic, efficient and achievable within the stated timeframes;

 - offer prospects for ongoing self-sustaining activity; and

 - represent value for money.

 Criterion 3: The project's potential to engage a wide and/or influential audience.
 Preference will be given to activities that build community and establish long-term institutional linkages.
 Your application form should be clear, accurate, comprehensive and focused for the assessment committee to recommend your project.